- Home

 Trust for a Vulnerable Person – This applies if the beneficiary is classified as vulnerable in terms of the HMRC definitions, for example they could be an orphan or disabled, meaning they have more favourable tax benefits.

-By discussing these with a legal professional, like those available in the Wills, Probate & Trusts department at Winn Solicitors, you will receive the relevant guidance and support required.
+By discussing these with a legal professional, like those available in the Wills, Probate & Trusts department at Winn Solicitors, you will receive the relevant guidance and support required when creating a Trust.

 FAQs